hkarani/bdk-flutter-reproducible-build/README.md

 ## How to Use

 Clone this repo and check in to it via CLI.
-Give it executable permissions by running
+Give bdk-rep-build.sh executable permissions by running
 ```
  chmod +x bdk-rep-build.sh
 ```